boblemaire/IoTaWatt/Docs/query.rst

             * .volts (default)
             * .hz (frequency).

-        The .d<n> modifier overides the default number of decimal digits.
+        The .d<n> modifier overrides the default number of decimal digits.

     <power input or output> [ **.watts** | .amps | .wh | .va | .var | .varh | .pf] [.d<n>]
         A power input or output.
 A unit modifier can be used to specify: